-But it didn’t.
+But it hasn’t.
 Instead, South Korean authorities quickly began a comprehensive testing protocol whenever individuals were found to have symptoms of Covid-19.

 Is it safe to visit South Korea now?

-Regarding COVID-19, South Korea is moderately safe and the spread of the virus is under control.
+Regarding COVID-19, South Korea is a very safe place to visit and the spread of the virus is under control.
 (CDC.gov).